 - Content that complies with AdSense Program Policies

 - The owner of the website be at least 18 years old

 - Unofficially, your site must be 6 months old (brand new sites might be rejected)

 There’s a chance of being rejected by Google AdSense if you don’t meet some of these requirements to participate in their blog ad network, so just be aware.
+Also, make sure you’re familiar with Google’s ad rules and beware of Google’s two-click penalty for publishers—it can often go unnoticed if you don’t monitor your website ads’ performance closely.
 Some of the major reasons include not having original content, having very little content, or having duplicate content.